Inspire – High potential and gifted education

 • STEM and robotics clubs

-• Creative arts showcases
+• Creative arts showcases and school productions

-• State and National academic competitions
+• State and national academic competitions

-• Music ensembles
+• Music ensembles and visual arts/drama showcases

 • Creative writing competitions